 Grace Christian University desires that students graduate with a greater knowledge of both Jesus Christ and their chosen career path.
-The mission at Grace Christian University is to Graduate Godly Individuals Prepared to Serve Christ in Church and Society!
+The mission at Grace Christian University is to Graduate courageous ambassadors for Christ who make an eternal impact wherever they go!